AH171717/MIST-4610-Group-8/README.md

 2. Andrew Hayes
 3. Collin Ladina
 4. Abe Michael
-# Problem Description(Placeholder):
+# Problem Description:
 The primary objective of this project is to design and develop a comprehensive relational database to underpin the operations of our micro-loan provision service.
 To achieve our mission of financial inclusion, our database must efficiently manage loan application processing, customer information, loan disbursement, and payment tracking.
-It will also support our risk assessment models and manage user accounts for both customers and employees, ensuring the secure handling of financial transactions.
+It will also support our risk assessment models and manage user accounts for customers while having assigned employees to help manage the accounts, ensuring the secure handling of financial transactions.
 # Data Model